Updated November 2022.

 This is why planning before a trip to Cuba is so important, find out as much as you can beforehand to make sure everything goes smoothly and the holiday is all yours to enjoy.

-Cuban authorities accept a variety of different visas to visit Cuba, the most common being the tourist visa – also called a tourist card.
+Cuban authorities offer a variety of different visas to visit Cuba, including for business, students, health travelers, and journalists, to name a few.
+The most common is the tourist visa – also called a Cuban tourist card.

 Cuban Tourist Card (Tourist Visa)

-A Cuban tourist card, also called a tourist visa, can be purchased at the Cuban embassy in your country if there is one.
-You normally can book an appointment at the embassy, or order the tourist visa online and receive it in the mail.
+A Cuban tourist card, also called a tourist visa, can be purchased at the Cuban embassy in your country, from selected airlines, or from an online provider.

-The price may vary between countries, for example, the Cuban Embassy of Norway charges $45 for a 30-day tourist visa.
+The price may vary between countries, for example, the Cuban Embassy of Norway charges $45 for a 90-day tourist visa.

 You can normally buy a Cuban tourist card from your travel agent or at your airport of origin.
 The price may be higher, but it is convenient and requires no extra work beforehand.